Andy Ibáñez Player Props: Tigers vs. Padres

-Andy Ibanez, carrying a .344 slugging percentage over his past 10 games, will be in action for the Detroit Tigers versus the San Diego Padres July 22 at 6:10 PM ET.
+The Detroit Tigers, including Andy Ibanez (.324 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Joe Musgrove and the San Diego Padres at Comerica Park, Sunday at 12:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Padres.

 Andy Ibáñez Game Info & Props vs. the Padres